orcsgirls/GameOfLife/GameFancy/README.md

 Fancy version of the Game of Life.

 Additional features
-- Load image as starting configuration - press 'i'
+- 'i' - Load image from file.
+It will be converted to a bitmap
+- 'g' - Toogle generation view.
+If on the color of alive cells will depend on how many generations they have been alive.
+The color will stop changing above 18 generations.
+- 'b' - Increase brightness of alive cell color
-- Initial version of color depending on past alive generation
+- 'd' - Decrease brightness of alive cell color

+Enjoy, fork, improve, send pull request ...